transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 {: tsCauses}

 If this is a new node, wait a few more minutes for the deployment to complete.
 You can try reloading the page in your browser to refresh the status.
-If the node is not new, [examine the associated node logs](/docs/blockchain?topic=blockchain-ibp-console-manage-console#ibp-console-manage-console-node-logs) <blockchain-sw-251>[examine the associated node logs](/docs/blockchain-sw-251?topic=blockchain-sw-251-console-icp-manage#console-icp-manage-console-logs)</blockchain-sw-251> for errors to determine the cause.
+If the node is not new, [examine the associated node logs](/docs/blockchain?topic=blockchain-ibp-console-manage-console#ibp-console-manage-console-node-logs)  for errors to determine the cause.
 {: tsResolve}

 ## When I hover over my node, the status is `Status undetectable`, what does this mean?